-- Philips is the leader in the rotary shaver market
+Philips is the leader in the rotary shaver market,

 Braun rules the market in the foil shavers.

-Rotary V’s Foil Electric Shavers
+Rotator V’s Foil Electric Shavers

 There are two categories of electric shaves

-A foil shaver is made of a thin, curved metal foil that covers a cutting blade.
+A Foil shave is made of a thin, curved metal foil that covers a cutting blade.
 The foil is designed to glide over you the contours of your face, as you move it back and forth.

 Foil shavers really suit the guys with a shorter, thinner beard who are looking to want to get a close shave every day.